 In fact, telling your husband “I’m proud of you” can move your husband out of paralyzing insecurity into confident, positive action.
 When you say, “You’re a good man”, or “you have a good heart”, or I’m so proud to be your wife”, you are speaking words of life to your husband.
 He longs to hear those words.
 It’s time we stopped focusing only on what’s wrong with our husbands, and looked for some things that we can honestly affirm.
 Our men need our encouragement!

-This hit home for me recently.
-My husband took the time to tell me that he feels tremendously encouraged when I occasionally pop into his home office and tell him I’m proud to be his wife.
-That tiny little statement builds him up.
-It helps him press back into the challenges that await him.
-It helps him feel like he can slay dragons.
-His wife is proud of him.
-She believes in him.
-He has the courage and confidence to keep moving forward.
+This hit home for me a couple of years ago in my marriage to Raul.
+My husband took the time to tell me that he felt tremendously encouraged when I would occasionally pop into his home office and tell him I’m proud to be his wife.
+That tiny little statement built him up.
+It helped him press back into the challenges that awaited him.
+It helped him feel like he could slay dragons.
+His wife was proud of him.
+She believed in him.
+He had the courage and confidence to keep moving forward.
 Your words are powerful!
 Have you told your man that you’re proud of him lately?
 Are you speaking those essential words to your husband?

 You might recall the opening theme to the original Superman TV series.
 The announcer proclaims that Superman is “faster than a speeding bullet”.
 Well, God has been showing me how a part of me is also faster than a speeding bullet….and can cause as much damage as a live round of ammunition.
 That part of me is my mouth!

 You may have the same challenge as I did in my marriage to Raul.
 Do you often get impatient when your husband is trying to express himself and end up finishing his sentences?
 I did.
 Do you interrupt your husband when he pauses mid-sentence?
 I did.
 Do you sometimes jump in and tell him how he should handle something as he’s trying to explain a challenging situation?
 I did.
 Do you get frustrated with him and react with harsh, disrespectful words that you can’t take back?
 Hmmm.